Miguel Cabrera gets 3 hits as Tigers take down Royals - NewsBreak

 Miguel Cabrera gets 3 hits as Tigers take down Royals

-Miguel Cabrera had three hits and scored a run as the Detroit Tigers defeated the Royals 4-2 Thursday night in the first game of a four-game series in Kansas City.
+Miguel Cabrera had three hits and scored a run as the Detroit Tigers defeated the host Kansas City Royals 4-2 Thursday night in the first game of a four-game series.

 Cabrera, who turns 39 on Monday, is now six hits shy of 3,000 in his 20-year career.